 Migrant Workers - the issues

 Canada has made a policy shift to promoting temporary migration rather than permanent migration.
-This means that Canada is bringing in more and more workers on only a temporary basis, with fewer rights, limited access to services, and – in all provinces but one – no access to settlement services.
-Migrant workers are particularly vulnerable since there is no mandatory monitoring to ensure their rights are protected.
-Many are economically exploited, being charged illegal recruitement fees or paid lower wages than permanent residents or citizens, and their visa conditions often make them dependent on their employers for such things as housing, access to healthcare, and access to basic information about their rights.
+This means that Canada is bringing in more and more workers on only a temporary basis, with fewer rights, limited access to services, and no access to federally-funded settlement services.
+Migrant workers are particularly vulnerable since there is no systematic monitoring to ensure their rights are protected (except in a few provinces which have taken the initiative to pass and enforce legislation protecting migrant worker's rights).
+Many are economically exploited, being charged illegal recruitement fees or being subjected to wage theft, and their visa conditions often make them dependent on their employers for such things as housing, access to healthcare, and access to basic information about their rights.
 Some workers who come to Canada under the Temporary Foreign Worker Program even become victims of human trafficking.

 Rights without enforcement are no rights at all Migrant worker - restaurant

 There have been numerous documented cases of exploitation and abuse of migrant workers, with little recourse for the workers.
-In fact, they are often penalized for making complaints by being deported or fired.
-Currently the only monitoring conducted is voluntary for employers.
-A voluntary monitoring system is not an effective one – employers who are violating rights have no incentive to participate and can thereby avoid detection!
+In fact, they are often penalized for making complaints by being fired or deported.
+Currently the only monitoring conducted is complaints-driven, or dependent on the province, since some have stepped in to fill the gaps left by the federal government.
+Complaints-dirven monitoring is not effective, since workers often don't have the information on how to make a complaint, and are frightened of the very real ramifications of making a complaint.

-We therefore call for mandatory external monitoring of workplaces hiring “low-skill” temporary migrant workers.
+We therefore call for mandatory external monitoring of workplaces hiring “low-skill” /low-wage temporary migrant workers.

 Access to permanent residence

-We therefore call for the migrant workers from all skill categories to have the right to apply for permanent residence.
+We therefore call for the migrant workers from all skill categories to have the right to apply for permanent residence, and for the federal government to revise the economic immigration program to include a low-skill stream.

 Access to services

-Temporary migrant workers are denied access to settlement services in all provinces except Alberta.
-They often lack adequate access to health services, and information about medical and community services they are entitled to, as well as important information on their legal rights.
+Temporary migrant workers are denied access to federally-funded settlement services.
+Some provinces have stepped up to provide access to services, but these services are often not adapted to the needs of migrant workers, or are not widely available.
+In some provinces such as Quebec, Manitoba and Newfoundland, there are no services for migrant workers whatsoever.
+In addition, they often lack adequate access to health services and information about medical and community services they are entitled to, as well as important information on their legal rights.
 Migrant workers pay taxes and pay into social benefits programs that they will never be able to claim.

 We therefore call for temporary migrant workers to be included in the eligibility for federally-funded settlement services.